dqops/dqo/docs/integrations/airflow/run-checks-operator.md

 | fail_at_severity  | The threshold level of rule severity, causing that an Airflow task finishes with failed status.                                                                                                                                                                                                                                                                      | RuleSeverityLevel [optional, default=RuleSeverityLevel.FATAL]  |

 Above parameters are the only parameters that are the addition to the standard parameters of BaseOperator, from which the described operator inherits.
-For the complete list of parameters that are supported by BaseOperator, visit the official airflow webpage https://airflow.apache.org/
+For the complete list of parameters that are supported by BaseOperator, visit the official Airflow webpage https://airflow.apache.org/

 ## Set up the run check operator